On This Page

 CBRE's PULSE system processes over 8 million documents using Textract for asynchronous text extraction from PDFs, PowerPoint presentations, Word documents, Excel files, and images through automated S3-triggered workflows feeding a unified property management search layer.

-Associa selected Amazon Nova Pro for production — matching Claude Sonnet 4's overall accuracy at 45% of the cost, accepting a 10-point gap in Unknown document accuracy (85% vs. 95%).
+Associa selected Amazon Nova Pro for production, matching Claude Sonnet 4's overall accuracy at 45% of the cost and accepting a 10-point gap in Unknown document accuracy (85% vs. 95%).
+Certificate of Insurance documents achieved 100% classification accuracy; Minutes achieved 95-99% accuracy depending on model selection.

-Myriad Genetics achieved 77% cost reduction and improved classification accuracy from 94% to 98% using the GenAI IDP Accelerator with Textract as the OCR layer.
-Organizations also leverage Textract with Amazon A2I integration for human-in-the-loop processing of high-value transactional documents.
+Myriad Genetics achieved a 77% cost reduction and improved classification accuracy from 94% to 98% using the GenAI IDP Accelerator with Textract as the OCR layer.
+Nippon India Mutual Fund achieved a 95% accuracy improvement in AI assistant responses using Textract's table parsing within their retrieval-augmented generation (RAG) solution.
+Organizations also use Textract with Amazon A2I integration for human-in-the-loop processing of high-value transactional documents requiring compliance review.

 Feature Specification